Haybu/spring-boot-actuator-rsocket-proxy/README.md

 </dependency>
 ```

-set also the following properties in your `application.yaml` to connect to a proxy,
+Set also the following properties in your `application.yaml` or `application.properties` file to connect to the proxy,
-specify a service name, and (temporary for now) define the exposed endpoints to be as the
+to specify a service name, and to expose proxied endpoints.
+You can define the exposed list of proxied endpoints to be
-same as the ones that you exposed by your managed actuator.
+the same as the ones that are included via the service's configured actuator.

 ```yaml
 management: